 Or maybe peanut butter?
 But, is that weird with sweet potatoes?

 Then again.
 Is peanut butter EVER really weird?
 Me thinks not.

 How-EV-er, I pinky promise that these muffins with sweet potatoes WILL be T-H-E recipe that makes you like baking with tahini.

 Yep.
 Promise.
 No matter how much you sit there and pout about hating the stuff and your “muffin elitist” ways tell you that we should only be making “normal” combos like low carb sugar free keto blueberry muffins, you WILL like these.

-But, if I’m wrong, then I’ll just eat yours.
+But, if I’m wrong, then I’ll just eat your healthy gluten free chocolate chip muffins.
 NO HARM DONE.